Thinkei/google_json_response/README.md

 ```

 #### Scenario 2: Parse standard errors
+Please check [Service error handling wiki](https://github.com/Thinkei/google_json_response/wiki/Service-error-handling) to know how to handle errors in services with the gem.

 We have a product purchasing service and we want to handling out of stock error.
 We create a custom error class.
 ```ruby